 Windscribe is absolutely free for Mac and offers 10 VPN server locations with no hidden costs.
 Some of these servers support P2P activities and torrenting, but Windscribe is very unreliable for streaming.
-It also has a kill switch feature to protect you in case you internet dies while browsing.
+It also has a kill switch feature to protect you in case your internet dies while browsing.

 Windscribe works nicely with Mac 10.6.8, 10.9.5, all the way up to the latest 10.15.
 Basically, anything above Mac OS X 10.9 is supported.
 However, the 10 GB/month data might run out too soon, which is disappointing.
 But you can’t complain since it’s still a pretty good deal for free.

 You can learn more about this service in our Windscribe VPN review.